MailCheck-co/mailcheck.site/src/routes/blog/mailcheck-scholarship-2019/index.md

 date: 18.04.2019
 readingTime: 3 min read
 snippet: We are pleased to announce that Mailcheck Academic Scholarship 2019 is now open to receive new applications.
-desc: We are pleased to announce that Mailcheck Academic Scholarship 2019 is now open to receive new applications.
+desc: Mailcheck Academic Scholarship is now open to receive new applications.
+How to Apply for this Scholarship and other important details of the programm
 ---

-# {title}
+# Mailcheck scholarship 2019

 {readingTime}